rtpsug/jekyll-now/about.md

 permalink: /about/
 ---

-The Research Triangle PowerShell Users Group is a community of IT administrators, engineers, managers, devops engineers, developers and anyone that has the interest to learn more about PowerShell and automation.
+A community of IT administrators, engineers, managers, devops engineers, developers and anyone that has the interest to learn more about PowerShell and automation.

 ### What we're about